awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services.md

 An Amazon Lightsail container service is a highly scalable compute and networking resource on which you can deploy, run, and manage containers\.
 A container is a standard unit of software that packages code and its dependencies together so the application runs quickly and reliably from one computing environment to another\.

-You can think of your Lightsail container service as a computing environment that lets you run containers in the AWS infrastructure by using images that you create on your local machine and push to your service, or images from an online repository, like Amazon ECR Public Gallery or Docker Hub\.
+You can think of your Lightsail container service as a computing environment that lets you run containers on AWS infrastructure by using images that you create on your local machine and push to your service, or images from an online repository, like Amazon ECR Public Gallery\.

 You can also run containers locally, on your local machine, by installing software such as Docker\.
 Amazon Elastic Container Service \(Amazon ECS\) and Amazon Elastic Compute Cloud \(Amazon EC2\) are other resources within the AWS infrastructure on which you can run containers\.
 For more information, see the [Amazon ECS Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)\.